elh/petri-tlaplus/README.md

 TLA+ module for [Petri Nets](https://en.wikipedia.org/wiki/Petri_net).
 Petri Nets are a simple and natural abstraction for modelling stepwise processes, concurrency, and stateful distributed systems.

-Instantiate the `PetriNet` module to model a specific graph and assert temporal properties about all it's possible executions!
+Instantiate the `PetriNet` module to model a specific graph and assert temporal properties about all its possible executions!

 ## Try it